 To this end, our Traffic Officers target particular areas that have shown incidents of higher collision rates, higher offender rates and most importantly, areas that generate concerns of our residents.
 If you have an area within the city that you believe needs attention, please fill out a Traffic Complaint form.
 These submissions are sent directly to our Traffic Division.

-Starting in 2015, our Traffic Division will be performing monthly Directed Traffic Missions.
+Starting in 2015, our Traffic Division has been performing monthly Directed Traffic Missions.
 These are dedicated enforcement actions on specific behaviors or areas of the city.
 Although the areas and focus are listed, the mission can change depending on needs.
-The schedule for 2015